 5. Ad Hoc Physiology

-What better way to witness evolution in action than with a 33 year-long experiment?
-That’s exactly what happened in 1971, when scientists set sail to Croatia for a research project in which the Italian wall lizard (Podarcis sicula) was the subject.
+What better way to witness evolution in action than with a 33-year experiment?
+That’s exactly what happened in 1971 when scientists set sail to Croatia for a research project limelighting the Italian wall lizard (Podarcis sicula).
 A handful of male and female lizards were transplanted from one Croatian island to Pod Mrčaru island located just a few kilometers away, initiating an entirely natural case study with a makeshift island laboratory.
 The only supplies required were time and patience.
 In the intervening years, the Croatian War for Independence broke out, prolonging the team’s time away.
 Upon their return in 2004, the scientists discovered, along with a profuse population of wall lizards, one of the most enlivening examples of rapid evolution to date.